pbradz/git-primer/README.md

 # git-primer ([cheatsheet](https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf), [docs](https://git-scm.com/docs))
 Git is a technology that allows you to efficiently save and manage multiple versions of the code for a project.
 The collection of different versions is called a repository, and multiple users can each have their own repository for the same project.
 Each repository can serve as a source from which other repositories can pull and a destination to which other repositories can push -- it's distributed.
 Many sites host git repositories and add a web-based interface, such as GitHub and Bitbucket and GitLab.
-This primer is focused on using git from the command line, but some people use a GUI ([example](https://desktop.github.com/)).
+This primer is focused on using git from the command line, but some people use a GUI, such as [GH Desktop](https://desktop.github.com/) or [EGit](http://www.eclipse.org/egit/).

 ## Get Started (First Time)